ENVi is a volunteer organisation led by members nominated to represent our diverse field.

 Mei is the Program Coordinator for STEM Education Experiences at Museums Victoria, Scienceworks.
 Mei develops and supports school education programs, teacher professional learning and education partnerships.
 Mei is a primary trained educator with a background in science and science communication and has worked in outreach for Questacon and Monash University.
 Mei is passionate about active learning and student engagement through innovation and making.
 Mei is a Board Member of Maker Community Inc, a makerspace in Brunswick.
 Instagram: @scicommlife, Twitter: @makermei, LinkedIn: meiliu1

-Andrew Hiskens, General Member
+Andrew Hiskens, General Member and past President

 Andrew consults to cultural (and other) organisations on issues ranging from education to mentorship and creative problem solving.
 He was a member of the Senior Management Team at State Library Victoria for 22 years, at different times responsible for events, exhibitions, school programs, marketing and communications, publishing, youth and family programs and the Premiers’ Literary Awards.
 Andrew is the immediate past president of both ENVi and the national museum education network, Museums Australia Education. @ahiskens

 Melissa Bedford, General Member (since 2013)